 - Calcium channel blockers for high blood pressure or migraines

-- Anticholinergics for asthma, COPD, or digestive tract problems
+- Anticholinergics for asthma, COPD, or digestive tract problems (However, this type of drug is also used for overactive bladder.)

 - Estrogen pills